Thinking About Your Ex All The Time? Here’s Why, And How To Stop.

 Sometimes, people are still thinking about their Ex for months, or even years after the relationship ended because of lingering insecurities or comparisons they’re making — even subconsciously.
 This is often true when your Ex has moved on before you have.
 The path to healing here is to focus on growing your own self-confidence, and feeling like you’re moving towards your goals.

-Yes, it’s hard to stop thinking about your Ex, but it’s also necessary: Not being able to move on emotionally after a breakup or divorce can impact your life in major ways.
+Yes, it’s hard to stop thinking about your Ex, but it’s also necessary.
+Not being able to move on emotionally after a breakup or divorce can impact your life in major ways.
+Here are just a few of the consequences you might be experiencing… Can you relate?

 Dating While You’re Still Thinking About Your Ex